mortenjc/Q1/docs/source/q1io.rst

 Differences
 -----------

-The two document has some differences.
-For example the known addresses are
+The two documents have some differences.
+For example the known IO addresses are

 .. list-table:: IO Addresses
    :header-rows: 1